 - Folding Feature.
 We found the folding process to be so cumbersome that one tester almost hurt his back in doing so.

 - Self-Treatment.
-Treating back problems without any supervision can be risky, and it is possible to make your back problems worse, as several chiropractors have suggested to us.
+Self-treating back problems without any supervision can be risky, and it is possible to make your back problems worse, as several chiropractors have suggested to us.
 Not all back pain has the same cause or the same cure.
 While inversion devices may be well-suited to certain back issues, it may do more harm than good for other types.

 - Made in China.
 This is an issue for some people, but obviously isn’t related to the product’s effectiveness.